escape-lib/Teamfight/README.md

 # Teamfight

-Github repo for plugin Teamfight intended for the boxfight server Hera.
+GitHub repo for plugin Teamfight intended for the boxfight server Hera.